-A cell in unburned state will remain in this state forever unless it is either ignited or fire suppressant (or water) is poured on the cell.
+A cell in the unburned state will remain in this state forever unless it is either ignited or fire suppressant (or water) is poured on the cell.
 A cell in the unburned state transitions to the burning state (active state) if it is ignited and the computed fireline intensity value for the cell is above the threshold value given in the previous section or one determined experimentally for the fuel model.
-Otherwise, if fire suppressant is poured on cell in the unburned state the cell immediately transitions to the unburned state.
-Once in the burning state a cell transitions to the burned when all the eight time delay components have elapsed.
-Otherwise if fire suppressant is introduced into a cell that is in the burning state it transitions to burning\wet if some fire fighting rule is satisfied as described in Section 2.3.
-It stays in this state for a delay that is computed based on the fire fighting scenario for that cell and then transitions into the burned\wet state.
+Otherwise, if a fire suppressant is poured on the cell in the unburned state, the cell immediately transitions to the unburned-wet state.
+Once in the burning state, a cell transitions to the burned state when all the eight time delay components have elapsed.
+Otherwise, if a fire suppressant is introduced into a cell that is in the burning state, it transitions to the burning-wet state if some firefighting rule is satisfied, as described in section 2.3.
+It stays in this state for a delay that is computed based on the firefighting scenario for that cell and then transitions into the burned-wet state.
 A cell in any wet state does not propagate fire.

-A cell in a given dry state transitions to the corresponding wet state if fire suppressant is poured on the cell and the flame length (or fireline intensity) for that cell is in a given range based on the fire suppression rules defined in Section 2.3.
+A cell in a given dry state transitions to the corresponding wet state if fire suppressant is poured on the cell and the flame length (or fireline intensity) for that cell is in a given range based on the fire suppression rules defined in section 2.3.
 Otherwise, the cell stays in the dry state.
-This allows us to model fire fighting influence (or rain) on the model using simple fire suppression rules.
-Ameghino et al. [5] also uses simple rules to study the effect of rain on fire spread.
+This allows us to model firefighting influence (or rain) on the model using simple fire suppression rules.
+Ameghino, Troccoli, and Wainer [5] also use simple rules to study the effect of rain on fire spread.
 Their model assumes that a fire would take 16 minutes to extinguish in stages of different length.
-In our model we implement simple fire suppression rules based on flame length or fireline intensity as given by the general reliable rules for fire suppression [12, 19].
+In our model, we implement simple fire suppression rules based on flame length or fireline intensity, as given by the general reliable rules for fire suppression [12, 19].